El Tepeyac Café

 El Tepeyac Café, or simply El Tepeyac, is a longstanding Mexican restaurant in the Boyle Heights neighborhood of East Los Angeles.
-They are famous for their massive burritos, “Manuel’s Special Burrito” and the “Hollenbeck Burrito.”
-The original location is at 812 North Evergreen Avenue, Los Angeles, CA 90033.

 History

-El Tepeyac Café is an authentic Mexican restaurant that was founded in 1942 by the Rojas family.
+El Tepeyac Café is a Mexican food restaurant that was founded in 1942 by the Rojas family.
 It was originally named El Tupinamba Café and was located near downtown Los Angeles.
 The family later relocated to the Lincoln Heights area, just north of Boyle Heights, and opened a restaurant, La Villa Café.
 In 1952, the Rojas family relocated the restaurant to Boyle Heights, the current location of El Tepeyac Café.

-After the death of his grandfather, Salvador Rojas, Manuel Rojas took over El Tepeyac Café and built it into the historic Boyle Heights landmark it is today.
-Manuel was known to his loyal customers as “Manny” or “Don Manuel” and is the well known creator of El Tepeyac’s most famous dishes, “Manuel’s Special Burrito” and the “Hollenbeck Burrito.”
+After the death of his grandfather, Salvador Rojas, Manuel Rojas took over El Tepeyac Café.

-The restaurant also boasts other authentic Mexican dishes including chile verde, fajitas, tacos, rice, beans, and many more.
-However, the “Manuel’s Special Burrito” and the “Hollenbeck Burrito” are the most well known additions to the El Tepeyac Menu.

-“Manuel’s Special Burrito” is a five pound burrito that is the star of the Manuel’s Burrito Challenge, which has been attempted by many and successfully completed by few.
-Manuel’s Burrito Challenge was featured on Man vs. Food.
+The restaurant sells a five-pound burrito, "Manuel’s Special Burrito", as part of Manuel’s Burrito Challenge.

-The “Hollenbeck Burrito” is another one of El Tepeyac Cafe’s most famous dishes.
-It is over five pounds and contains pork, red chile, rice, beans, guacamole, and is covered with chili verde sauce.
-It is said that this burrito was created specifically for LAPD officers, from the local Hollenbeck Division, who often frequented El Tepeyac.
+The restaurant's "Hollenbeck Burrito" is said that this burrito was created specifically for LAPD officers, from the local Hollenbeck Division, who often frequented El Tepeyac.

 In 2009, there was concern over whether or not the restaurant would stay open due to land leasing issues.
-The Rojas family ensured customers their famous burritos would remain a Boyle Heights staple, and the restaurant did not relocate.

-El Tepeyac Cafe has become a Boyle Heights staple in the years since its original conception in 1952.
-In 2011, the El Tepeyac craze grew as the Rojas family opened a second location near the City of Industry.
+The Rojas family opened a second location near the City of Industry in 2011.

-On February 12, 2013, El Tepeyac’s beloved owner, Manuel Rojas, died at age 79, after a year long battle with esophageal cancer.
-Rojas died on a Tuesday evening at White Memorial Medical Center in Los Angeles.
+El Tepeyac’s owner, Manuel Rojas, died of esophageal cancer on February 12, 2013 at age 79.

 In September 2020, Manuel's grandson Carlos Thome opened a second El Tepeyac Cafe location in Pasadena.
-He introduced the Pasadena area to the "Pasadena Bowl" that has quickly become a fan favorite.